neopsyon/powershell4all/README.md

 The script is still in its early and fresh stage, we are planning to add many functionalities related to many Microsoft technologies.

-If you notice any bugs or you have any advice for improvements, please contact us!
+If you notice any bugs or you have any advice for improvements, please advice us!